Chadwickjr/BasicBench/README.md

 - Don't minimise / close the second popup window with the cube rendering when running the GPU test, this will cause the program to not run correctly and return a much higher frame rate response than normal

 - Take the 'average results' with a grain of salt, I only tested a few different systems

-- Also, keep in mind this was made by an idiot high schooler, so it may be slow and buggy and the results may not be entirely correct